-How Much Do Developers Need to Charge for Parking to Achieve Acceptable Returns?
+How Much Do Commercial Real Estate Developers Need to Charge for Parking to Achieve Acceptable Returns?

-One way landlords may determine what to charge tenants for monthly parking is the required return on their investment.
-For example, developing above ground parking downtown today costs close to $20,000 per space, and a below ground space may cost a developer as much as $35,000.
+One way landlords may determine what to charge tenants for monthly parking is the required return on their commercial real estate investment.
+For example, developing above-ground parking downtown today costs close to $20,000 per space, and a below-ground space may cost a developer as much as $35,000.
 For this analysis we will assume an average construction cost of $25,000 per parking spot in downtown Austin.

 Accordingly, to be incentivized to build more parking in lieu of office space, developers are going to want an acceptable return on what it cost them to build the parking.
 This is where interest rates fall in.